Employing Personal Assistants during the COVID-19 pandemic: Lessons for social care practice

 What happened to people employing their own care workers or Personal Assistants (PAs) during the Coronavirus pandemic?
 How did they manage?
 Did they stop this support; adjust to new ways of care and support; and have they restarted their PA or done something different?
 Did their local council contact them with advice, or was other information available?
-This study, focusing on the experiences of people employing their own care workers, will help answer these questions.
+This study, focusing on the experiences of people employing their own care workers, is helping answer these questions.
 They are important for social care practice now and in the future in case of new outbreaks of the virus or for another similar emergency.

-1st November 2020 – 31st March 2022
+1 November 2020 – 31 March 2022

 NIHR School for Social Care Research

 NHS Health Research Authority, Social Care Research Ethics Committee Ref: 21/IEC08/0010

 We are interviewing people from different backgrounds and circumstances.
 For example, some may have ‘shielded’ themselves or have particular risk factors (we now know these include ethnicity).
 We are recruiting people from different parts of England and who need different types of support, for example some people need help with eating; other people want their PA to help with getting out and about.